ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

 6. Click **Save** when done.

-7. To verify that the authentication was configured correctly, logout of Ascender and the login screen will now display the Google logo to indicate it as a alternate method of logging into Ascender.
+7. To verify that the authentication was configured correctly, logout of climber and the login screen will now display the Google logo to indicate it as a alternate method of logging into climber.

 .. image:: ../common/images/configure-awx-auth-google-logo.png